Undergraduate Research Opportunities (on Campus)

 NSF Research Experiences for Undergraduates

 Many summer opportunities exist for undergraduates in astronomy, physics, and engineering.
 The National Science Foundation (NSF) offers the Research Experiences for Undergraduates (REU) program.
 Students are paired with mentors to pursue 10-12 week research projects during the summer.
 Participants are selected on a competitive basis and groups of 6-10 students are chosen for each site.
 In addition to a stipend, some include housing and a roundtrip airline ticket.
 For more information, see NSF's list of institutions with active REU programs.
+(AAS' Division for Planetary Sciences has a shorter list for applicants specifically interested in planetary science.)
 Applications are usually due in January or February.

 NASA

 Dozens of internships are available at NASA's Goddard Space Flight Center (GSFC) in Greenbelt, MD, during the summer and school year.
 See NASA's Internship, Fellowship, and Scholarship search page to look for opportunities for U.S. citizens.
 (There is a separate webpage with opportunities for non-U.S. citizens.)
 Sometimes, a successful summer experience leads to continued employment during the academic year.
 These applications are typically due at the beginning of March.
-There is also a list of astrophysics researchers at GSFC who are in continuous need of student workers.
-Finally, the CRESST partnership between GSFC, UMD, and other institutions has summer internships at GSFC, with a deadline in early February.
+The CRESST II partnership between GSFC, UMD, and other institutions also has summer internships at GSFC, with a deadline usually in February.

 The History Office at NASA Headquarters in Washington, DC has an internship program with an application deadline in March.

-NASA's Undergraduate Student Research Project offers programs during the summer to juniors and seniors.
-Summer centers offer stipends and a roundtrip airline ticket.
+NASA's has a variety of internship programs.
 Financial assistance may be provided at high-cost NASA regional centers.
 Some locations, including Goddard Space Flight Center, also offer the program during academic semesters, so it is possible to participate while taking classes.
-Applications for the summer are due in late January.

 See NASA's Student Programs webpage for other NASA-related opportunities.

 The U.S. Naval Observatory (USNO) offers paid and volunteer summer internships.
-The deadline for application is usually early February.
+The deadline for application is sometimes as early as November.
+NRL also has student opportunities.

 National Air and Space Museum